hadronlabs-org/drop-contracts/README.md

 # Drop Protocol Contracts

 ![Rectangle 161433](https://github.com/hadronlabs-org/drop-contracts/assets/103267218/f0faf991-7954-4e65-8032-73e6e4840ef3)

-This repository contains the the smart contracts of Drop Protocol.
+This repository contains the smart contracts of Drop Protocol.
 The project is organized into three main directories:

 - `contracts`: This directory contains the core smart contracts for the Drop Protocol, written in Rust using the Cosmwasm framework.